The Church Calendar: A year with Christ

 🔍 The Growing Season

-Ordinary Time occupies about half the liturgical year, but "ordinary" means "ordered" (from ordinal), not mundane.
-This season helps us integrate the mysteries we've celebrated into daily Christian living.
-The Sundays explore Christ's public ministry, teaching us how to live as His disciples.
+Ordinary Time occupies about half the liturgical year, but "ordinary" means ordered (from the Latin ordinalis — numbered), not mundane.
+This season integrates the mysteries we have celebrated into the fabric of daily Christian living.
+The Sundays of Ordinary Time explore Christ's public ministry, His teachings, His miracles — showing us concretely how to live as His disciples in every circumstance of life.

 🛡️ Sanctifying the Ordinary

 Ordinary Time teaches us that every day can be holy when lived in union with Christ.
-The green vestments symbolize growth and hope—we are called to mature in faith, producing fruits of holiness in our ordinary circumstances.
+The green vestments symbolize growth and hope — we are called to mature in faith, producing fruits of holiness in our ordinary circumstances.
+The mystic and the housewife, the scholar and the laborer: all are called to the same holiness through the same ordinary time.

 Liturgical Colors: The Visual Language of Faith